E&O insurance for software developers — what it covers, what it doesn't, and which carrier to pick.

 - Intellectual property infringement — limited; usually a separate coverage layer

-- Defamation / personal injury — limited; usually covered
+- Defamation / personal injury — limited; sometimes covered

 E&O does NOT cover: